intcatch2020/GrabSampler/README.md

 https://www.atlas-scientific.com/_files/code/pmp-i2c.pdf

 1) You have to first put the pumps in I2C mode instead of UART mode.
 You will also need to specify the I2C address (1-127).
 To do this over serial you will have to send it the ascii string "I2C,addr" where addr is a number from 1-127.
 The LED on motor controller on the pump should then be blue, if not it probably failed so try again or something.
 2) There are 4 wires you will have to connect from the pump to the samplers arduino.
-Red should go to 5v, Black to ground, Green to SDA, White to SCL.
+Red should go to 5v, Black to ground.
+All the green wires from your 4 samplers should connect to each other and go to to SDA1, White to SCL1.
+NOTE WERE USING SDA1 AND SCL1 NOT SDA AND SCL.
+You will also need to connect pullup resistors between each sda1 and scl1 from 3.3v on the arduino.
+I used 20.5kohm resistors.
 (Note it might be a good idea to use a small breadboard for this then just layer some kind of epoxy over it after everything works.

 Calibrating The pumps: